-Only the D1LC and some early D1LC Compact heaters produced between 1990-1998 have the lock out after 5 unsuccessful physical start attempts (each attempt means two automatic starts to give the 10 starts before lock out).
+The D1LC and some early D1LC Compact heaters produced between 1990-1998 lock out after 5 unsuccessful physical start attempts (each attempt means two automatic starts to give the 10 starts before lock out).

 If the heater starts during these attempts it cancels previous non start fault codes and five new attempts are now available.

 However should the heater lock out after these five unsuccessful physical start attempts then you will need to get it unlocked.